Notre Dame Mission Volunteers-AmeriCorps

 Notre Dame-AmeriCorps, believes that education is the fundamental tool in the struggle of the poor for human dignity, self-esteem, and self-determination.
 We seek to build community among our members, as well as the people with whom we work by reaching out across culture and class.
 We are committed to helping people help themselves.
 Our goal is to promote and encourage education, community empowerment, leadership development and multicultural harmony.

-NDMVA creates holistic educational programs for at-risk children and adults in economically disadvantaged communities.
+NDMVA supports holistic educational programs for at-risk children and adults in economically disadvantaged communities.
 We target children in Head Start and school settings as well as adults who are high school dropouts in need of GED, literacy, or parenting skills.
 Our volunteers are recruited from the local communities and from college campuses nationwide.
 To further our goals, we develop service partnerships with groups and individuals in the public and private sectors.

 Our members work to empower the economically disadvantaged and oppressed through education and personal hands-on support.
 They tutor children and adults (literacy, GED, and ESL), organize after-school enrichment activities, model and teach conflict resolution and parental effectiveness, and involve community professionals in the learning process.